Frances Sternhagen: Early life and education

-Sternhagen was educated at the Madeira and Potomac schools in McLean, Virginia.
+Frances Hussey Sternhagen was born in Washington, DC, on January 13, 1930.
+Her father was tax court judge John M. Sternhagen and her mother was a homemaker who served as a nurse during World War I. She was educated at the Madeira and Potomac Schools in McLean, Virginia.
 At Vassar College, she was elected head of the Drama Club "after silencing a giggling college crowd at a campus dining hall with her interpretation of a scene from Richard II, playing none other than Richard himself".
-She attended the Catholic University of America as a grad student, where she met Thomas A. Carlin, her future husband, to whom she was married from 1956 until his death in 1991; the couple had six children.
+She attended the Catholic University of America as a graduate student.
 She also studied at the Perry Mansfield School of the Theatre, and at New York City's Neighborhood Playhouse.